hoodaddeveloper/01-Mini-Project/README.md

 # 01-Mini-Project
-My first HTML/CSS mini Project.
+My first mini Project for practicing HTML/CSS in 2021.